 Tamino Minerals, Inc. Prepares NI 43-101 Report and Filings

-MONTREAL, April 17, 2019 - "Tamino" or the "Company" -OTC Markets: TINO- has started to work on the preparation of Financial Statements with Accountants.
-Management is definitely committed to lay out a plan to successfully develop its Mining Exploration Projects and ultimately guide price per share on an upward trend to satisfy our shareholders' expectations.
+MONTREAL, April 18, 2019 - "Tamino" or the "Company" -OTC Markets: TINO- Management has definitely committed to lay out a plan to successfully develop its Mining Exploration Projects and ultimately guide price per share on an upward trend to satisfy our shareholders expectations.

+The company is not planning to complete a REVERSE SPLIT at this moment and is not in the company's plans to do this.
+NO DILLUTION is guaranted as our latest DTCC Share Position Report shows that the company has 149,811,161 common shares in the float.

+The company has finished an initial property evaluation as the Company has been granted the exclusive right to explore these properties.
+Several junior exploration companies and major mining companies are working within the Area of Interest.
+We have several major operating mines in the area that host 1 million ounces of Gold or more.
+Gold is currently priced at around $1,300 per ounce of Gold.

 On behalf of the Board,